phillbooth/PL3/docs/ARCHITECTURE.md

-`packages/lo-target-binary/`, WebAssembly target planning lives in `packages/lo-target-wasm/`, GPU target planning lives in `packages/lo-target-gpu/`, AI accelerator target planning lives in `packages/lo-target-ai-accelerator/`, and photonic target backend planning lives in `packages/lo-target-photonic/`.
+`packages/lo-target-binary/`, WebAssembly target planning lives in `packages/lo-target-wasm/`, GPU target planning lives in `packages/lo-target-gpu/`, AI accelerator target planning lives in `packages/lo-target-ai-accelerator/` with passive backend profiles for devices such as Intel Gaudi 3, and photonic target backend planning lives in `packages/lo-target-photonic/`, including optical I/O interconnect planning as a data-movement target.
 The optional Secure App Kernel design lives in `packages/lo-app-kernel/`.
 The built-in HTTP API server package lives in `packages/lo-api-server/`.
 Developer command tooling lives in `packages/lo-cli/`, and safe project automation lives in